-Figure 4-7 shows the sramRetentionTest command, which verifies that data written into the ASIC memories are retained and that data bits do not decrease when read after some amount of delay since the write.
+Figure 4-7 shows the sramRetentionTest command.
+This command verifies that data written into the ASIC memories are retained, and that data bits do not decrease when read after a delay since the write.

 IMPORTANT: This test cannot be executed on an operational switch.
 Before issuing the sramRetentionTest command, disable the switch using the switchDisable command.